refractproject/rfcs/text/0000-parse-result-meta-data.md

 that did not exist in the original representation.

-The idea with proposing meta links would be to provide a generic way to link to out-of-band information to allow the user to explore more information in a given context.
+The idea with proposing meta links would be to provide a generic way to link to normally out-of-band information to allow the user to explore more information in a given context.
+Links can tie this information directly to specific elements.

 # Detailed design